Pulpally

-Pulpally is a mid-sized town in Wayanad District of Kerala, India.Pulpally also known as 'The land of black gold'.
-Pulpally is also famous for its pure wild Wayanad honey.
-The only Seetha devi temple in Kerala is situated on Pulpally.
-Geographically a small town in Sultan Bathery Taluk and a "Grama Panchayath" under the local self governance system.
+Pulpally is a mid-sized town in the Wayanad District of Kerala, India.
+Pulpally is also known as 'The land of black gold'.
+It is also renowned for its pure wild Wayanad honey.
+The famous Seetha Devi temple in Kerala is located in Pulpally.
+Geographically, it is a small town in Sultan Bathery Taluk and a Grama Panchayat under the local self-governance system.
 It is about 24 km from Sultan Bathery, and is almost surrounded by forest.
 The main source of income is agriculture.

 History

 About 7 km from Pulpally is the place of death of Pazhassi Raja who led the famous Pazhassi Revolt against the East India Company during the 18th century and was killed on 30 November 1805.
-The death place of pazhassi Raja is called mavilanthodu near vandikadavu.
+The death place of Pazhassi Raja is called Mavilanthodu near Vandikadavu.This land had relations with the Indian epic Ramayana, it is said the goddess Sita Devi and her 2 sons, Kusha and Lava lived here.

 Economy

 Agriculture is the main economic activity of people.
 Major crops are pepper, rubber, coconut, ginger, rice, vanilla. arecanut, and coffee.
 Even most of the people are dependent on pepper agriculture.
-Pulpally also known as 'The land of black gold'.
-Pulpally is also famous for its pure wild wayanad honey.
+Pulpally also known as 'The land of black gold'.Once upon a time this land was too rich because of black pepper and ginger cultivation, Pulpally was the place where in India that most Mahindra Jeep owners lived.Pulpally is also famous for its pure wild wayanad honey.